A frozen condensate pipe can cause serious problems for your boiler, don’t get left out in the cold, our tips will see you through!

 During cold weather the condensation in this pipe may freeze and cause a blockage causing the condensation to back up into the boiler and cause it to shutdown.

-How to defrost the pipe?
+How to defrost a condensate pipe?

 If you suspect that your boiler condensate pipe has frozen, the following steps should help you get things back to normal quickly.
 Remember, if you don’t feel confident when following this guidance then you should contact an expert boiler engineer for help.